Close Menu

 Recommended measures include actively monitoring for fake websites and social media impersonation.
 There also is a need for strong authentication and regular system updates for platforms.
 Organizers must communicate clearly via official sales channels.

-“Customer education education before and during major events is critical to reducing the impact of ticketing scams,” Yan advised.
+“Customer education before and during major events is critical to reducing the impact of ticketing scams,” Yan advised.

 For consumers, Yan said that caution remains to be the most essential act.